 Distributed worldwide, clothes moths are members of the family Tineidae.
 Webbing clothes moths and casemaking clothes moths are the two most prevalent clothes moth species in the United States.
-Residents of New England and other northern states encounter the webbing clothes moth most frequently, while the casemaking clothes moth remains more common in southern regions of the country.
+Residents of northern states encounter the webbing clothes moth most frequently, while the casemaking clothes moth remains more common in southern regions of the country.
 Both species look and behave similarly.
 Named for their tendency of feeding on clothing and other fabrics, clothes moths often cause significant damage around the house.
 The insects commonly invade homes and become pests by consuming a variety of natural and synthetic fabrics.

 Appearance & Identification

 What do clothes moths look like?

 Yellowish-tan or golden in color, adult clothes moths generally measure about 1/4 of an inch long.
 When extended, the wings of a typical adult span roughly 1/2 of an inch.
 Unlike the webbing clothes moth, the casemaking clothes moth features three dark spots on the wings.
 While the wings of webbing clothes moths remain free of spots or other markings, the more common moth species boasts clusters of reddish hairs on the top of the head.
 Prior to achieving full development and reaching adulthood, clothes moths pass through larval and pupal stages of their life cycle.
 Elongated and slender, clothes moth larvae are white in color and measure about 1/2-inch in length.
 Each larva has a brown or black head at one end of the body.
 The larvae of casemaking clothes moths also construct protective tubes or cases, which the developing insects inhabit and carry at all times.